-This year’s exhibitions, shows, meetings, performances and concerts will be staged under the motto of Draft Systems.
+This year’s exhibitions, shows, meetings, performances and concerts are staging under the motto of Draft Systems.
 The phrase represents the mutability of the world’s regulatory systems, highlights their complexity and instability, underscores their volatile control-defying nature and foregrounds on-going reorganisations of reality.

-Held at 15 venues across Wroclaw (e.g. at the WRO Art Center, the National Museum, Ballestrems’ Palace, the Pokoyhof Passage, the National Forum of Music, the White Stork Synagogue and, for the first time, at the Feniks Department Store), exhibitions and shows will present projects by artists invited by the WRO Art Center’s curatorial staff alongside entries selected from among 1300 received from all over the world in an open call.
+The Opening Evens and Exhibitions held at 17 venues across Wroclaw (e.g. at the WRO Art Center, the National Museum, Ballestrems’ Palace, the Pokoyhof Passage, the National Forum of Music, the White Stork Synagogue and, for the first time, at the Feniks Department Store), present projects by artists invited by the WRO Art Center’s curatorial staff alongside entries selected from among 1300 received from all over the world in an open call.

-Facebook Algorithmic Factory will address the process we undergo in changing from a user to a commodity of the capital market.
-Placed in one of Wroclaw’s streets, a monument called The Cyanometer will measure the blueness of the sky and, at the same time, gauge air pollution.
+Facebook Algorithmic Factory address the process we undergo in changing from a user to a commodity of the capital market.
+Placed in one of Wroclaw’s streets, a monument called The Cyanometer is measuring the blueness of the sky and, at the same time, gauge air pollution.

 The WRO Biennale also serves as a platform for experimentation by Polish artists.
-In his project, Paweł Janicki will explore the artistic potential of the Reverse Polish Notation, a historic achievement of what came to be known as the Lvov-Warsaw School of Mathematics, a world-renowned movement of philosophy and logic in its day.
+In his project, Paweł Janicki explored the artistic potential of the RPN – Reverse Polish Notation, a historic achievement of what came to be known as the Lvov-Warsaw School of Mathematics, a world-renowned movement of philosophy and logic in its day.

-Maciej Markowski, whose Quartet for Tomatoes has been performed in Wroclaw and Warsaw in recent years under a joint venture of the WRO Biennale and the Musica Electronica Nova festival, will this time show his Mute Music, an installation developed in collaboration with John Zorn.
+Maciej Markowski, whose Quartet for Tomatoes has been performed in Wroclaw and Warsaw in recent years under a joint venture of the WRO Biennale and the Musica Electronica Nova festival, this time shown his Mute Music, an installation developed in collaboration with John Zorn.

-Among the May events, there will also be presentations of projects produced by the WRO Art Centre’s artists-in-residence.
-The Eastern Park, which in 2016 hosted the WRO’s gigantic wooden Megaphones amplifying the sounds of nature, will be a stage of a night show/installation/performance of Andrey Ustinov’s Film Noir will take place.
+Among the May events, there also were presentations of projects produced by the WRO Art Centre’s artists-in-residence.
+The Eastern Park, which in 2016 hosted the WRO’s gigantic wooden Megaphones amplifying the sounds of nature, was staged of a night show/installation/performance of Andrey Ustinov’s Film Noir will take place.

-There will also be an opportunity to see a kinetic object sustained and moving in the electromagnetic field, the latest work by Carolin Liebl and Nikolas Schmid-Pfähler, who have found inspiration in their visit to the WRO Art Centre and workshops with the young audience.
+There was also an opportunity to see a kinetic object sustained and moving in the electromagnetic field, the latest work by Carolin Liebl and Nikolas Schmid-Pfähler, who have found inspiration in their visit to the WRO Art Centre and workshops with the young audience.

-During the Biennale, the leading specialists in digital culture and communication, including Alek Tarkowski, Mirosław Filiciak and Paweł Janicki, will take part in the Culture Networks 1 meeting to discuss the condition of digital culture in Poland and the Internet as a cultural model that inexorably affects entire culture.
+During the Biennale, the leading specialists in digital culture and communication, including Alek Tarkowski, Mirosław Filiciak and Paweł Janicki, took part in the Culture Networks 1 meeting to discuss the condition of digital culture in Poland and the Internet as a cultural model that inexorably affects entire culture.

-Another Biennale event will the third edition of the Competition for the Best Media Arts Graduation Projects organised by the WRO Art Center and the Eugeniusz Geppert Academy of Art and Design in Wroclaw.
+Another Biennale event was the third edition of the Competition for the Best Media Arts Graduation Projects organised by the WRO Art Center and the Eugeniusz Geppert Academy of Art and Design in Wroclaw.
 The competition showcases the most compelling graduation projects from art schools at Gdansk, Katowice, Cracow, Lodz, Poznan, Szczecin, Warsaw and Wroclaw.
-The prizes are awarded by an international jury.

 Of course, the Biennale programme includes also Little WRO – a series of shows and events dedicated to children and their families, This year, the Kraszewski family, friends of the WRO Art Center ever since 2008, have been invited to co-develop the programme.
 This innovation is informed by the idea of giving voice to an entire array of viewpoints – insights and preferences of young children, teenagers and parents alike.